 Top-up PhD scholarship available - Antarctic marine biology

-PLEASE NOTE THAT DUE TO PANDEMIC-RELATED BORDER CLOSURES, THIS SCHOLARSHIP IS NOT CURRENTLY AVAILABLE FOR APPLICATION BY INTERNATIONAL STUDENTS.
-I nonetheless welcome expressions of interest in future work on these topics.
+PLEASE NOTE THAT DUE TO PANDEMIC-RELATED BORDER CLOSURES, THIS SCHOLARSHIP IS NOT CURRENTLY AVAILABLE FOR APPLICATION BY INTERNATIONAL STUDENTS EXCEPT THOSE ALREADY IN NEW ZEALAND OR AUSTRALIA.

-I am looking for a highly motivated PhD student to join my research group in the near future.
-The student will use genomic methods to understand dispersal, population structure and connectivity of marine invertebrates in the Ross Sea region of Antarctica.
-We want to know about the processes that shape Ross Sea ecosystems so that we can infer how they will change under future warming scenarios.
-I am offering a ‘top-up’ scholarship of NZ$ 7,000 per year (for three years) to the successful candidate, conditional on the candidate also being offered a University of Otago Doctoral Scholarship (NZ$27,000 per year, plus fee waiver: https://www.otago.ac.nz/study/scholarships/database/otago014687.html; total stipend including top-up = $34,000 per year).
+I am looking for highly motivated PhD students to join my research group.
+The students will develop projects in line with their own interests to use genomic methods to understand dispersal, population structure and connectivity of marine invertebrates and / or to model biogeographic changes under warming scenarios in the Ross Sea region of Antarctica.
+We want to know about the processes that shape Ross Sea ecosystems so that we can infer how they will change under future warming.
+I am offering a ‘top-up’ scholarship of NZ$ 7,000 per year (for three years) to the successful candidates, conditional on the candidates also being offered a University of Otago Doctoral Scholarship (NZ$27,000 per year, plus fee waiver: https://www.otago.ac.nz/study/scholarships/database/otago014687.html; total stipend including top-up = $34,000 per year).

 To be considered, you must have: